 Configuring LDAP

-Configure LDAP to work with Dex authentication to enable end users to log in to the Console using LDAP server credentials.
+Configure LDAP to work with Dex authentication to enable end users to log in to the Hybrid Manager (HM) console using LDAP server credentials.
 This example uses Okta for LDAP configuration.

 Creating an Okta user for LDAP integration